-Brahmacharya helps the yogi to conserve the sexual energy and diverts it for spiritual development.
-It is the best instrument for spiritual progress.
-It boosts the practice of Pranayama and Yoga.
+Celibacy helps the yogi conserve sexual energy and diverts it for spiritual development.
+Moreover, It is the best instrument for spiritual progress.
+Also, It boosts the practice of Pranayama and Yoga.

-Take the life of any founder of Religion like Sri Buddha, Sri Mahavira, Sri Jesus Christ, Sri Adi Sankara, Sri Ramanuja and the like.
+Take the life of a founder of any religion like Sri Buddha, Sri Mahavira, Sri Jesus Christ, Sri Adi Sankara, Sri Ramanuja, and the like.
+What is the common thread that connects them?
 They are all celibates.
+Right?
 Understand their power of influence which is the outcome of the strength of Celibacy.

-Mahatma Gandhi practiced Brahmacharya in his later part of life.
-His influence on people and others were due to the power of Brahmacharya.
-One could not ignore the influential power of speech delivered by Swami Vivekananda in the parliament of world religions.
+Mahatma Gandhi practiced celibacy in his later part of life.
+His influence on people and others was due to the power of Celibacy.
+Likewise, One could not ignore the influential power of speech delivered by Swami Vivekananda in the Parliament of World Religions.

-At the physical level, energy is not wasted.
-It is conserved which improves health and immunity.
+At the physical level, there is no waste of energy.
+Also, his conservation of energy improves health and immunity.
 It fills the body with Ojas which is a form of energy that gives focus and vitality.
-The vitality generated by means of Brahmacharya helps the yogi to reach the next level.
+Moreover, the vitality generated using Celibacy helps the yogi to reach the next level.

-At the mental level, Brahmacharya improves focus and concentration.
-Other benefits include good memory, courage, and emotional stability.
-Negative mental tendencies like anger, passion, creed, worries, distractions, and irritability diminish and cease to exist.
-It improves confidence and will power.
-It generates internal peace and harmony.
-The intellect becomes sharper and more insightful.
+At the mental level, it improves focus and concentration.
+Likewise, Other benefits include good memory, courage, and emotional stability.
+Also, Negative mental tendencies like anger, passion, creed, worries, distractions, and irritability diminish and cease to exist.
+Besides, it improves confidence and willpower.
+Moreover, it generates internal peace and harmony.
+Hence, the intellect becomes sharper and more insightful.

 Brahmacharya in Yoga

 Verse 2.38 of Yoga Sutra of Patanjali says, “brahmacharya pratiṣṭhāyāṁ vīrya-lābhaḥ.”
-It means, “by the mastery of Brahmacharya, vitality is gained.”
+It means, “By the mastery of celibacy, one gains vitality.”

-Swami Vivekananda when commenting the above verse says, “the chaste brain has tremendous energy, gigantic will power, without that there can be no mental strength.
-All men of gigantic brains are very continent.
-It gives wonderful control over mankind.
+Swami Vivekananda when commenting on the above verse says, “The chaste brain has tremendous energy, gigantic willpower, without that there can be no mental strength.
+All men with gigantic brains are very continent.
+It gives wonderful control over humanity.
 Leaders of men have been very continent, and this is what gave them power.
 Therefore the yogi must be continent.”

-Maharishi Vyasa while commenting on the same verse says, “On attaining continence, vitality is gained.
-By the attainment, the yogi raises to perfection.
-He attains irrepressible qualities or powers.
-On becoming perfected, the yogi is able to infuse wisdom to his disciples.”
+Vyasa while commenting on the same verse says, “On attaining continence, one gains vitality.
+By the attainment, the yogi rises to perfection.
+Besides, he attains irrepressible qualities or powers.
+On becoming perfected, the yogi can infuse wisdom to his disciples.”

 Verse 1.64 of Hatha Yoga Pradapika says,